UyCoder/UyCoder/README.md

 # Hi there 👋,

 ## About Me
-My name is Ahmed and I am an automation tester with over 3.5 years of experience in ensuring the quality and reliability of software applications.
-I have experience in both UI testing and backend testing, and currently work as an API tester for Vodafone.
+🎉 Hi there!
+My name is Ahmed and I am an automation tester with over 3.5 years of experience 💪 in ensuring the quality and reliability of software applications.
+I have experience in both UI testing and backend testing, and currently work as an API tester 🧑‍💼 for Vodafone.

-In my current role, I am responsible for designing and executing automated tests for mobile financiel service for Vodafone.
-With my extensive experience, I am able to provide thorough and accurate testing to ensure that our products meet the highest standards of quality.
+In my current role, I am responsible for designing and executing automated tests 🧪 for mobile financiel service for Vodafone.
+With my extensive experience, I am able to provide thorough and accurate testing 🧪 to ensure that our products meet the highest standards of quality 🌟.

-I am always looking to learn new technologies and frameworks, including Java and Spring, in order to enhance my skills and contribute to the tech community.
+I am always looking to learn new technologies and frameworks, including Java and Spring 🌱, in order to enhance my skills and contribute to the tech community 💻.

-Thank you for visiting my profile.
-I look forward to collaborating and sharing ideas with fellow testers and developers on GitHub.
+Thank you for visiting my profile [my profile 🧑‍💼 ](https://www.linkedin.com/in/ahmed-bughra/)..
+I look forward to collaborating and sharing ideas with fellow testers and developers on GitHub 🤝.

 ## Software Development Engineer In Test @
 <a href="https://www.vodafone.com.tr/" target="_blank" rel="noreferrer"> <img src="https://static.wikia.nocookie.net/logopedia/images/1/18/Vodafone_2017.svg" width="60" height="60" /> </a>